fabipy/fabian-lang.com/_posts/2021-09-22-navigate-the-web-faster-with-vimium.md

 Also don't forget that it is possible to add a **number modifier** to many of these shortcuts, e.g. **3j** will scroll down three times, **3K** will jump three tabs to the right and **5x** will close 5 tabs.

-Additionally, if you want to be also able to use it for viewing PDFs in Chrome you can use this extension (<a href="https://chrome.google.com/webstore/detail/pdf-viewer-for-vimium-c/nacjakoppgmdcpemlfnfegmlhipddanj" target="_blank">PDF Viewer for Vimium C</a>).
-Vimium C is highly customizable.
+Vimium is highly customizable.
 Just have a look at the extension settings and the <a href="https://github.com/gdh1995/vimium-c/wiki" target="_blank">Wiki</a>.

 **Bonus**: You can even use it on your smartphone.
 The official Chrome mobile app doesn't support browser extensions, however there are alternatives on the app store that do.
 Simply download the Yandex or Kiwi browser to install the Vimium C extension and connect your Bluetooth keyboard.
 This way you can seamlessly switch from browsing on your laptop to browsing on your phone with almost the same feel.
 I found it to be useful in situations in which I only had my phone and a keyboard with me (and a sore thumb).
 I tried both the Yandex and Kiwi browser, but the Yandex browser seems to be working better (Android).
 I haven't tried it on Firefox for Mobile though.
 I also have to admit that there are a bunch of Vimium versions out there, but I haven't had the time to compare the different versions.